impguard/profile/README.md

 ```
 PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"
 ```
+4. Make sure you open `System Preferences > Trackpad` settings and adjust accordingly.
-4. Make sure you open `System Preferences > Keyboard > Shortcuts` and adjust the defaults for ctrl-left, right, up and down.
-Set Mission Control left and right space movements to `ctrl-cmd-left` and `ctrl-cmd-right`.
+5. Make sure you open `System Preferences > Keyboard > Shortcuts` and adjust the defaults for ctrl-left, right, up and down.
+All mission control settings should be adjusted to `ctrl-cmd` instead of `ctrl`, and `Application Windows` should be disabled.
-5. In the same preferences panel, change `Full Keyboard Access` to `All Controls`
+6. In the same preferences panel, change `Full Keyboard Access` to `All Controls`
+7. Change the iTerm2 profile to leverage Solarized with the Minimal theme
+8. Once installed, launch hammerspoon and adjust its settings accordingly

 ## Installation